Henry Jennings: Jamaica and pillaging in early 1716

 History Today related that "Jennings and Wills' arrival with their illicitly acquired fortune created a sensation in Jamaica," with many other privateers and pirates sailing to Florida to seek treasure from the wrecks along what would become known as the Treasure Coast.
 In Jamaica, "Jennings and his pirates were the toast of the town, not only for their daring attack but also for the many looted supplies they brought for sale to anyone with money."
 However, Hamilton complained to the local merchants about possible conflict with the Spanish over the pirates, who in turn advised Jennings to quietly leave Jamaica.
 Jennings sold the rest of his booty, and prepared to leave with his men.
 Shortly after leaving Jamaica, Jennings and his men overtook and plundered a Jamaican merchant vessel of Englishmen, stripping valuables down to the captain's clothing.
 The merchant ship sailed back to Jamaica and told of the incident, where Jennings was described as a pirate for preying on both English and Spanish ships.
 Around this time, a Spanish squadron of ships sent to capture Jennings instead burned the boats of several Englishmen on an island, while the Englishmen were ashore chopping wood.
 Jennings came across the moored men several days later, and offered to allow them to join his fleet, which they took him up on.
-The woodcutters were then put on the next ship captured for Jennings' fleet, with the ship also manned with some of Jennings' own crew.
+The woodcutters were then put on the next ship captured for Jennings's fleet, with the ship also manned with some of Jennings's own crew.
 As his fleet and his fame grew, his fleet became too large and needed to be split into two groups.

 Jennings attacked the Spanish wrecks again in January 1716 with the Bathsheba.
 He again went after a warehouse of salvaged Spanish treasure.
-The leader of the Spanish salvagers offered Jennings 25,000 pieces of eight to leave them alone, and while Jennings took the offering, he also continued pillaging the outmanned Spanish, taking even their personal possessions and some of their Spanish cannons before sailing away.
+The leader of the Spanish salvagers offered Jennings 25,000 pieces of eight to leave them alone, and while Jennings took the offering, he also continued pillaging the outmanned Spaniards, taking even their personal possessions and some of their Spanish cannons before sailing away.